 WhatsApp originally started in 2009 by Brian Acton and Jan Koum, both former employees of Yahoo!
 It is used to send text messages, documents, images, video, user location and audio media messages to other users using standard cellular mobile numbers with a data plan.
 Ever since Facebook acquired WhatsApp in Feb 2014, it has undergone significant changes and regular updates especially towards data protection and privacy features.
 This is much needed as WhatsApp has the incredible power of sharing any file, video, audio, text-based and so on in mere one click.
 The growing security concern has been around hackers, cybercriminals’ etc., their ability able to access user data and make users more prone to such easy attacks, the vulnerability has always been an area of concern.
 This also holds well with respect to recent clashes between FBI and Apple to unlock phones of the users under investigations.
-In this blog, I will talk about WhatsApp Encryption and What It Means to Users!
+In this blog, we will talk about WhatsApp Encryption and What It Means to Users!

 For WhatsApp, the most popular instant messaging app, encryption has always been a need for users.
 User base in WhatsApp has crossed a billion mark during Feb 2015, followed by Facebook with about 800 million messenger users, which makes it even more important to provide efficient data protection to its users.